Who am I?

 My name is Erin (aka Grishno) and I was the first transgender person to document their transition on YouTube.
 Today I manage the longest running YouTube series focused on Transgender issues.
 I do this work, and it is work, because I know it can make a difference in peoples lives.

-I believe in a world beyond the gender binary, where Transgender and Gender Non-Conforming people are free to live authentic lives free from prejudice and fear.
-I have dedicated my life to making this world a reality, a work I hope you will join me in.
+I believe in a world where Transgender and Gender Non-Conforming people are free to live authentic lives, free from prejudice and fear.
+I have dedicated my life to making this world a reality.
+I hope you will join me in this work.

 I was originally born and raised in small-town Utah.
 Raised as the oldest son in a Mormon family, I transitioned from male-to-female and moved to New York City at the age of 20.
 While there I began making YouTube video about my transition.
 I never set out to change the world, but my videos quickly found an audience, and have been featured in Rolling Stone Magazine, TV Guide, and The Advocate.
 My channel now boasts more than 10,000 subscribers, and has documented my transition for nearly 9 years.
 With over 5,000,000 views, I have been able to reach a world wide audience, supporting transgender people and education others about important issues facing the transgender community.